forgsync/forg/README.md

 ## How does it work?

-See the [official specifications](./docs/specs.md) in this repo for the inner workings of forg.
+See the [specifications](./docs/specs.md) in this repo for the inner workings of forg.

 See also the [Basic Operation](./docs/basic-operation.md) of a forg repo.